 The answer is… No.

 Let me tell you why.
 First of all, protein powder is not the same as eating fresh fruits and veggies.
-Because it’s processed food, which means that you should limit your intake to only 2-3 times a week.
+Because it’s processed food, means that you should limit your intake to only 2-3 times a week.

 And drinking protein powder in between meals can actually be counter-productive.
 Because it hinders your own body’s ability to release and produce its own natural human growth hormone (HGH).
 This is why you should drink protein shakes only before and after workouts.